porisius/FicsitRemoteMonitoring/README.md

 ## Permissions granted

-You are permitted to create your own UIs for either Web and/or Serial and display them where appropriate (i.e., Discord, Reddit, etc).
+You can create your own UIs for either Web and/or Serial and display them where appropriate (i.e., Discord, Reddit, etc).

 Please keep it in accordance with the social media rules and ToS.